 Introduction

 WRC-27 Agenda Item 1.13 considers possible new allocations to the mobile-satellite service in the frequency range between 694/698 MHz and 2.7 GHz, for direct connectivity between space stations and International Mobile Telecommunications (IMT) user equipment to complement terrestrial IMT network coverage, in accordance with Resolution 253 (WRC-23).
-This contribution proposes a draft reply liaison statement to WP 4C with relevant technical information of aviation systems operating in the frequency bands 960-1 215 MHz, 1 215-1 370 MHz, and in the adjacent band 2.7-2.9 GHz.
+This contribution proposes a draft reply liaison statement to WP 4C with relevant technical information of systems operating in the frequency range between 694 and 2.7 GHz, and in the adjacent band 2.7-2.9 GHz (including ground-based meteorological radar in accordance with RR No. 5.423).

 Attachment: 1